texfaq/texfaq.github.io/FAQ-marginpkgs.md

 ---
+title:  Packages to set up page designs
 section: Adjusting the typesetting
 subsection: Page layout
 date: 2014-06-10
 ---

-# Packages to set up page designs

 There are two trustworthy tools for adjusting the dimensions and position of the printed material on the page are [`geometry`](https://ctan.org/pkg/geometry) and the